The Different Bankruptcy Chapters

-However, this page provides a basic road map to help in making your determination on where to at least look to determine if you need to file bankruptcy and, if so, under which bankruptcy chapter.
+This page provides a basic roadmap to help in making your determination on where to at least look to determine if you need to file bankruptcy and, if so, under which bankruptcy chapter.
 More details on each Chapter can be found through the links below to my pages on each individual Chapter.

 A. Are you a corporation or partnership?
 If so, your only options are Chapter 7 or Chapter 11 (corporations and partnerships cannot file Chapter 13).
 See my business bankruptcy page for more information on options.

 B. Are you an individual or married couple?
 If so, any chapter may work for you depending on your circumstances and you should review each Chapter or schedule a consultation to have your options evaluated and explained.